X-Olivia/YUTU-ROBOT/NOTE/week1_FYP/paper_reading.md

 ---

-### LLM4TS: Making Pre-trained Language Models Work for Time Series 2025
+### LLM4TS: Aligning Pre-trained Language Models Work for Time Series 2025

 **LLM4TS** introduces a lightweight, two-stage recipe that turns a frozen GPT-2 into a data-efficient forecaster: first it aligns the model to time-series statistics via an autoregressive patch-reconstruction objective, then it fine-tunes only 4 % of its parameters (LoRA + LayerNorm) for downstream prediction.
 By equipping every patch with a novel two-level multi-scale temporal embedding (seconds → holidays, then pooled across the patch), the framework captures seasonality and calendar effects that vanilla LLMs ignore.
 On seven long-horizon benchmarks LLM4TS outperforms both Transformers trained from scratch and recent LLM-based rivals in full-shot regimes, and needs only 5 % of the data to beat the best 10 % baselines, while training and inference run faster than comparable Transformer models.
 Ablation studies confirm that freezing pre-trained weights, the alignment stage and the temporal encoder are all critical for few-shot excellence, validating that careful adaptation—not scale—unlocks LLMs for time-series tasks.